mattwarkentin/fidelius/README.md

 `sodium::data_encrypt()`, based on the user-provided password and a nonce.

-The output file is a self-contained HTML document that contains the encrypted content, the nonce, and the machinery to perform secure in-browser decryption.
+The output file is an HTML document that contains the encrypted content, the nonce, and the machinery to perform secure in-browser decryption.
 The correct password is required for decryption and to reveal the hidden content.
-Since the HTML document is entirely self-contained, it can be hosted on any static site hosting service (e.g. GitHub Pages) or shared directly with others (e.g. via email).
+The output file can be hosted on any static site hosting service (e.g. GitHub Pages).

 By default, the name of the output file is the name of the input file with an HTML extension, but can be configured using the `output` argument to `charm()`.

+Optionally, you may specify `bundle = TRUE` to bundle all of the `fidelius` dependencies for offline use.
+If the `input` file is also self-contained (such as with `self_contained = TRUE`), the HTML document is entirely self-contained and can be easily shared with others (e.g. via email) as a standalone document.
+See `?charm` for more details.

 ## Password Hint